matteoferla/rdkit_to_params/README.md

 Dummy atom (*/R) is assumed to be a CONNECT —ligand only atm.

-Here is a conversion to an amino acid:
+Here is a conversion to an amino acid from a SMILES (quickest way):

     import pyrosetta
     pyrosetta.init(extra_options='-mute all')